Davidevlops/My-2024/README.md

 After, I had completed the project to a milestone after three consecutive days.
 I decided to go home and rest.
 I promised to be back in two days time.
 While i was going home i was feeling the need for extra job that would enable upgrade my ram from 4GB to about 16GB.
 I thought within myself that i needed to get a Teaching job as that is usually easy to see and also i wanted to get a teaching job where i could be able to charge and use my laptop anytime I have a free period.

+I just take a step and went to apply to one of the best schools with the facilities i wanted if the needed a teacher.
+As at that time, the term was about coming to an end and under normal circumstance they shouldn't need a teacher.
+I put a list of subject i could teach and to my greatest surprise, I was told to come nect week for an exam.
+I wrote the exam and was called for an interview.
+I did well and by the end of February ending, I was told to resume work first week of march.
+I was very happy as this would give me the opportunity to use part of salary to buy a ram into my system.

+I taught the student well.
+They liked me as i was the youngest teacher in the school.
+I treated them like my younger brothers and sisters.

+Also, I had the opportunity of always charging my laptop anytime